SUGAR ALCOHOLS

 SORBITOL

-This sugar alcohol is about 50% as sweet as table sugar, and consuming it in place of sugar reduces insulin secretion and helps keep blood sugar levels lower.
+This sugar alcohol is about 50% as sweet as table sugar.
+In comparison to sugar, sorbitol reduces insulin secretion and helps keep blood sugar levels lower.
 Industrially, sorbitol is made from potato starch.
 It is naturally found in berries like blackberries, raspberries, and strawberries, and fruits such as apples, apricots, avocados, cherries, peaches, and plums.
 Sorbitol can cause gastrointestinal discomfort like gas, bloating, and diarrhea when consumed in large amounts.
 The safety of sorbitol has been confirmed by the Scientific Committee for Food of the European Union, the U.S. FDA, the World Health Organization’s Joint Expert Committee on Food Additives, the Federation of American Societies for Experimental Biology, Australia, Canada, and Japan.

 XYLITOL